Home About Us Blog Photos Meditation Landcare Links Contact

 Byron Bay, the nearest town to Gondwana Sanctuary, is a popular seaside resort situated on the extreme eastern tip of mainland Australia.
 It is located just off the Pacific Highway, 800 kms north of Sydney, and 160 kms south of Brisbane.

 Byron Bay has a population of about 10,000 (and considerably more in the holiday season).
 Byron Shire, which consists of Byron Bay plus a number of other towns and villages, has a population of about 30,000.
-The average summer temperature is 27°C (84°F), and the average winter temperature 22°C (74°F).
-Average annual rainfall is about 1,700mm.
+The average summer temperature is 27°C, and the average winter temperature 22°C. Average annual rainfall is about 1,700mm.

 For information about Byron, see the websites: